-You can use a power of attorney form to grant this authority, and have someone manage your finances when you’re unavailable to sign paperwork, or to plan for a time in the future when you need someone to make medical decisions for you.
+You can use a power of attorney form to grant this authority and have someone manage your finances when you’re unavailable to sign paperwork or plan for a time when you need someone to make medical decisions for you.

 To get power of attorney in Arkansas (AR), you need a power of attorney form that complies with Arkansas state laws.
-Choose from the following types of powers of attorney below depending on your specific needs.
+Choose from the following types of powers of attorney, depending on your specific needs.

 Arkansas (AR) Power of Attorney Documents

 Power of Attorney for Minor Child – Arkansas

 A limited power of attorney intended to authorize a third party (agent) to temporarily take parental responsibility for a minor is called a parental power of attorney.